cisagov/get.gov/pages/domains/domains_choosing.md

 - [Special districts](#domain-names-for-special-districts)
 - [School districts](#domain-names-for-school-districts)

+### Domain names for executive branch federal agencies
+These are agencies of the U.S. government's executive branch.

+Examples:
+- fema&#46;gov
+- medicare&#46;gov
+- usda&#46;gov

+### Domain names for judicial branch federal agencies
+These are agencies of the U.S. government's judicial branch.

+Examples:
+- uscourts&#46;gov
+- ustaxcourt&#46;gov
+- ussc&#46;gov

+### Domain names for legislative branch federal agencies
+These are agencies of the U.S. government's legislative branch.

+Examples:
+- gao&#46;gov
+- gpo&#46;gov
+- loc&#46;gov

+### Domain names for interstate organizations
+These are organizations of two or more states.

+Examples:
+- EMScompact&#46;gov
+- wmataOIG&#46;gov
+- trpa&#46;gov

 ### Domain names for U.S. states and territories
+This includes the 50 U.S. states, the District of Columbia, American Samoa, Guam, Northern Mariana Islands, Puerto Rico, or the U.S. Virgin Islands.

 State .gov domains must include the two-letter state abbreviation or clearly spell out the state name.

 Examples:
 - AmericanSamoa&#46;gov